ijoshsmith/sustainable-coding/README.md

 ##Writing for the reader
 ###Readability
+> ...a computer language is not just a way of getting a computer to perform operations but rather that it is a novel formal medium for expressing ideas about methodology.
+Thus, programs must be written for people to read, and only incidentally for machines to execute. -Structure and Interpretation of Computer Programs

 Code should be written so that it is easy to read.

 The easier code is to read, the less difficult it is to maintain and extend.